-The Salsa Club muévete Bern, as data controller, has implemented numerous technical and organizational measures to ensure the most complete protection possible of the personal data processed through this website.
-Nevertheless, Internet-based data transmissions can in principle have security gaps, so that an absolute protection cannot be guaranteed.
-For this reason, every person concerned is free to transmit personal data to us by alternative means, for example by telephone.
+As the controller, the Salsa Club muévete Bern has implemented numerous technical and organisational measures to ensure the most complete protection of personal data processed through this website.
+6 post workout nutrients for muscle recovery bodybuilding estore tadalista godlike, healthy and good looking - bodybuilding, training, creatine, protein and health tips.
+Nevertheless, Internet-based data transmissions can generally have security gaps, so that absolute protection cannot be guaranteed.
+For this reason, every data subject is free to transmit personal data to us by alternative means, for example by telephone.

 The data protection declaration of the Salsa Club muévete Bern is based on the terminology used by the European legislator when the basic data protection regulation (DS-GVO) was issued.
 Our data protection declaration should be easy to read and understand for the public as well as for our customers and business partners.
 To ensure this, we would like to explain the terms used in advance.

 - (a) personal data

 Personal data means any information relating to an identified or identifiable natural person (hereinafter referred to as 'data subject').
 An identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier, or one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.